-The IDB will periodically arrange a round table with existing businesses, industry leaders and elected officials to discuss concerns that impact businesses in Madison and develop solutions.
+The IDB will periodically arrange a round table with existing businesses, industry leaders, and elected officials to discuss concerns that impact businesses in Madison and develop solutions.
 If you have a desire to participate or would like to arrange and host a round table at your business, please contact the IDB.

 Industrial Development Grants

 Industrial development grants are available to the IDB that enable the leasing of land or buildings to a new or expanding company.
-The IDB can use the money to prepare a site for development or repair existing structures and provide an initial financial savings the company.
+The IDB can use the money to prepare a site for development or repair existing structures and provide initial financial savings to the company.
 See our Incentives page for additional financial savings opportunities.

 Industrial Revenue Bonds